Josh Bell Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Yankees pitching staff ranks fifth in MLB.
+- The pitching staff for the Yankees has a collective 9.7 K/9, the third-best in the league.

-- The Yankees have the 10th-ranked team ERA across all MLB pitching staffs (3.68).
+- The Yankees have a 3.63 team ERA that ranks 10th across all league pitching staffs.

-- Yankees pitchers combine to allow 31 total home runs at a clip of one per game (to rank 15th in the league).
+- Yankees pitchers combine to rank 11th in baseball in home runs given up (31 total, one per game).

-- Cole (5-0 with a 1.11 ERA and 44 strikeouts in 40 2/3 innings pitched) makes the start for the Yankees, his seventh of the season.
+- Schmidt (0-3) gets the starting nod for the Yankees in his seventh start of the season.
+He has a 6.84 ERA in 25 2/3 innings pitched, with 32 strikeouts.

-- The right-hander last pitched on Friday against the Texas Rangers, when he threw 6 2/3 innings, allowing two earned runs while giving up six hits.
+- In his most recent time out on Saturday, the righty tossed five innings against the Texas Rangers, giving up five earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.